Reviewable/Reviewable/docs/reviews.md

 {:.tip}
 When applicable, you’ll find a small **Show full diff** link beneath the **Show Unreviewed Diffs** button that will show the full diffs between the base and the latest revision for each file.
 This will show you exactly the full deltas that will be applied if the PR is merged.

-When appropriate, a dropdown with three **review overlap strategy** options will appear beneath the button.
+When there is more than on reviewer participating in the review, a dropdown with three **review overlap strategy** options will appear beneath the button.
 This setting changes which file diffs are suggested for the user to review and implicitly sets the default for any future reviews.

 <a id="file-review-type"></a>